moq-wg/moq-transport/draft-ietf-moq-transport.md

 * EndGroup: StartGroup of the corresponding Subscribe minus 1 (double check minus 1)

-* EndObject: StartObject of the corresponding SUBSCRIBE minus 1 (double check minus 1)
+* EndObject: StartObject of the corresponding Subscribe minus 1 (double check minus 1)

 A Joining Fetch MUST be sent in ascending group order.